aws-amplify/docs/docs/lib/datastore/fragments/native_common/sync-distributed-data.md

 ## Distributed data

 When working with distributed data, it is important to be mindful about the state of the local and the remote systems.
-DataStore tries to make that as transparent as possible to you; however, some scenarios might require some consideration.
+DataStore tries to make that as simple as possible for you; however, some scenarios might require some consideration.

 For instance, when updating or deleting data, one has to consider that the state of the local data might be out-of-sync with the backend.
 This scenario can affect how conditions should be implemented.